Zennnii/ZephyrusOS/README.md

 # Zephyrus OS

-Zephyrus OS is a hobby x86 operating system kernel I started developing on September 8, 2025.
+Zephyrus OS is a hobby x86 operating system kernel I started developing on August 9, 2025.
-This project is ongoing and aims to build a minimal but solid low-level OS foundation.
+This project is ongoing.

 ---